InsuranceUpdated March 2026

 LowNational avg: $600High

 Terre Haute sits within a buyer-friendly market where your down payment goes further than in most US cities.
 Lake-effect snow and ice create plumbing emergencies that don't happen in warmer markets.
 Budget accordingly.
 Meanwhile, craft beer, farmers markets, and an increasingly diverse food scene that doesn't require a second mortgage to enjoy.
-For health insurance specifically, the local market reflects a workforce with enough supply to keep prices honest — your quotes will come in below most national averages.
+For health insurance specifically, the local market reflects a workforce with enough supply to keep prices honest — costs here come in below most national averages.

 What Matters Most